 EMERGING MARKET DEBT

-The Bloomberg Barclays Municipal Bond Index posted a return of ‒0.65% in September, bringing year-to-date returns to ‒0.40%.
-While munis outperformed the U.S. Treasury Index over the month, on a duration- and quality-matched basis, MMD/UST ratio performance remained relatively unchanged.
-High yield munis returned ‒0.40%, primarily driven by negative returns in leasing, healthcare and tobacco sectors, bringing the year-to-date return to 4.45%.
-September supply of $23 billion was down 30% versus the previous month and down 23% year over year, primarily due to the impact of U.S. tax reform.
-Muni fund flows were negative in September: Aggregate outflows totaled $271 million for the month.
+The Bloomberg Barclays Municipal Bond Index posted a return of 1.11% in November, bringing year-to-date returns to 0.08%.
+Munis outperformed the U.S. Treasury Index over the month on a duration- and quality-matched basis.
+High yield munis returned 0.70%, primarily driven by positive returns in the water and sewer and leasing sectors, bringing the year-to-date return to 3.86%.
+November muni supply of $27 billion was down 26% versus the previous month and down 40% year-over-year, primarily due to the impact of tax reform.
+Muni fund flows were negative in November, and aggregate outflows totaled $5.4 billion for the month.

-In the U.K., we expect above-consensus real growth in the range of 1.5%–2.0% in the next year based on our expectation that Brexit negotiations will progress and a hard Brexit will be avoided.
-This should help domestic demand in 2019.
-Our below-consensus inflation forecast calls for inflation to fall back to 1.75%‒2.25%, slipping below the 2% target over the next year as import price pressures fade and weak wage growth keeps service sector inflation subdued.
-We forecast two more rate hikes from the Bank of England over the next year.
+In the U.K., we expect real growth in the range of 1.25%–1.75% in 2019 based on our expectation that a chaotic no-deal Brexit will be avoided.
+Our below-consensus inflation forecast calls for inflation to come back to the 2% target over 2019 as import price pressures fade and weak wage growth keeps service sector inflation subdued.
+We see one or two rate hikes from the Bank of England over the next year.

-Japan’s GDP growth is expected to remain steady at 1.0%–1.5% in 2019, supported by a tight labor market and accommodative fiscal stance.
-With inflation expectations low and improving labor productivity keeping unit wage costs in check, core inflation is likely to creep up only slightly to 0.5%‒1.0%, well below the 2% target.
-While we don’t expect the Bank of Japan to raise interest rates, we anticipate further tapering of bond purchases and further steepening of the yield curve as the BOJ tweaks its buying operations.
+Japan’s GDP growth is expected to be moderate at 0.75%–1.25% in 2019, supported by a tight labor market and a supportive fiscal stance.
+With inflation expectations low and improving labor productivity keeping unit wage costs in check despite wage growth, core inflation is likely to creep up only slightly to 0.5%‒1.0%, well below the 2% target.
+While we don’t expect the Bank of Japan (BOJ) to raise interest rates, we anticipate further tapering of bond purchases and further steepening of the yield curve as the BOJ tweaks its buying operations.

-In China, we expect 2019 growth roughly in the middle of a 5.5%‒6.5% range that reflects large uncertainties caused by trade tensions with the U.S. and an economic policy with partially conflicting targets (growth and unemployment versus financial stability and deleveraging).
-Our baseline assumes only the recently announced tariff increases and fiscal expansion worth about 1% of GDP.
+In China, we expect 2019 growth to slow to the middle of a 5.5%‒6.5% range that reflects large uncertainties caused by trade tensions with the U.S., domestic pressure to deleverage, and an economic policy with partially conflicting targets (growth and unemployment versus financial stability).
 We project a moderate rebound in CPI inflation to 2.0%‒3.0% on rising energy and food prices and expect the People’s Bank of China to cut reserve requirements further rather than cut rates.
 We also expect a fiscal expansion worth about 1.5% of GDP, focused mainly on tax cuts for corporates and households.
 Any further depreciation of the yuan against the dollar is likely to be moderate unless trade negotiations between the U.S. and China fail and tensions escalate.